sansharma056/twitter-clone-react/README.md

 I plan on creating a Twitter clone from scratch using React and Node.js My goal is to finish this project by december but judging by my progress so far, it's going to take a while.

+# Updates

+**2020/12/01:** Just as I predicted this project is still in works.
+I do believe that I'll complete frontend part of this project in the coming week.

 # Screenshots

 ## Home